digitalica/msxcomputermagazine/README.md

 ## Files

-This plugin requires the files to be availble in the configured folders.
+This plugin requires the files to be available in the configured folders.
 As there are many (large) files, we didn't make them part of the plugin itself.

 To start single programs, the plugin expects ZIP files containing all files of